TERRENO

 Terreno – Flow Systems, Maps and Other Documents: a topographic survey of ephemeral systems, exploring ideas of physical and human geography

-Terreno is a series of surveys on the terraces of the water-catchment site at Los Gázquez.
-Experimental fieldwork is documented using photographs and other instruments to record ideas.
-This creates a dataset to inform new conceptual works.
-I am interested in the site as an extension of social space – a place for people to gather, research and modify.
-For me, Sistemas Efímeros is a site and an idea that will encourage change, a location that will remain static, and a surface that will see many revisions.
+Terreno was a series of surveys on the broken terrace system of the water-catchment site at Los Gázquez.
+Experimental fieldwork was documented using photographs and other instruments to record ideas, creating a dataset to inform conceptual works.
+The project investigated the site as an extension of social space – a place for people to gather, research and modify.
+Sistemas Efímeros was a place and an idea that encouraged change, a location that remained static, and a surface that had many revisions.

 Themes explored to date: